Krnsand/pp3-hangman/README.md

 ![Repeated guess](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/repeated_guess.png)

 * You win!
-    * The player has guessed the word correctly and is rewarded with graphics printed
+    * The player has guessed the word correctly and is rewarded with graphics printed in the terminal
     * The graphics is green as a visual feedback for success
     * The final score is printed.
 If the player decides to play again the score will continue to add or subtract until the player no longer wants to play again
     * The player is asked if they would like to play again